The proper forcing axiom for $\aleph_1$-sized posets, $\omega_1$-linked symmetrically proper forcing, and the size of the continuum: Abstract

 \section{Abstract}

 We show that the Proper Forcing Axiom for forcing notions of size $\aleph_1$ is consistent with the continuum being arbitrarily large.
-In fact, assuming $\GCH$ holds and $\kappa\geq\omega_2$ is a regular cardinal, we prove that there is a proper and $\aleph_2$-c.c.\ forcing $\bbP$ giving rise to a model of this forcing axiom together with $2^{\aleph_0}=\kappa$ and which, in addition, satisfies all statements of the form $\cH(\aleph_2)\models \forall x\exists y\varphi(x, y)$, where $\varphi(x, y)$ is a restricted formula with the property that for every $a\in \cH(\aleph_2)$ and every inner model $M$ of $\CH$ with $a\in M$ there is, in $M$, a suitably nice proper poset adding some $b$ such that $\varphi(a, b)$.
-In particular, $\bbP$ forces Moore's Measuring principle, Baumgartner's Axiom for $\aleph_1$-dense sets of reals, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, and Todor\v{e}vi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$, among other statements.
-In particular, all these statements are simultaneously compatible with a large continuum.
+In fact, assuming $\GCH$ holds and $\kappa\geq\omega_2$ is a regular cardinal, we prove that there is a proper and $\aleph_2$-c.c.\ forcing giving rise to a model of this forcing axiom together with $2^{\aleph_0}=\kappa$ and which, in addition, satisfies all statements of the form $\cH(\aleph_2)\models \exists y\varphi(a, y)$, where $a\in \cH(\aleph_2)$ and $\varphi(x, y)$ is a $\Sigma_0$ formula with the property that for every ground model $M$ of $\CH$ with $a\in M$ there is, in $M$, a suitably nice poset---specifically, a poset $\bbQ\subseteq\cH(\kappa)^M$ which is $\omega_1$-linked and symmetrically proper---adding some $b$ such that $\varphi(a, b)$.
+In particular, $\bbP$ forces Moore's Measuring principle, Baumgartner's Axiom for $\aleph_1$-dense sets of reals, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, the Abraham-Rubin-Shelah Open Colouring Axiom, and Todor\v{c}evi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$, among other statements.
+Hence, all these statements are simultaneously compatible with a large continuum.
+Finally, we show that a further small variation of our construction yields a model satisfying, in addition to all the earlier conclusions, Martin's Maximum for posets of size $\aleph_1$.